Kevin Loughery: Detroit Pistons and Baltimore Bullets

 The Detroit Pistons selected Loughery in the second round of the 1962 NBA draft (13th overall).
-Loughery spent 11 seasons in the NBA (1962–1973), playing for the Pistons, the Bullets, and the Philadelphia 76ers, almost nine of them with the Bullets.
-After spending 1962-63 with the Pistons, Detroit traded him early in the 1963-64 season to the Bullets for Larry Staverman.
+Loughery spent 11 seasons in the NBA (1962–1973), playing for the Pistons, the Baltimore Bullets, and the Philadelphia 76ers, almost nine of them with the Bullets.
+After spending 1962–63 with the Pistons, Detroit traded him early in the 1963-64 season to the Bullets for Larry Staverman.
 As a rookie in Detroit, he averaged less than 15 minutes a game, with a scoring average below seven points.
 He played in only one game for the Pistons the following season before the trade.